Was it drugs? Toxic mold? Household poisons? Foul play?

-They first stepped out as husband and wife at the Kentucky Derby that May, Murphy sporting a wedding band and the two engagement rings they'd bought at Neil Lane, not having been able decide between them.
+Murphy and Monjack first stepped out as husband and wife at the Kentucky Derby that May, Murphy sporting a wedding band and the two engagement rings they'd bought at Neil Lane, not having been able to decide on only one.

 If all the other rumors about Murphy had been par for the young-Hollywood course, the mill really started to churn after she got married.
 Suffice it to say, some people were concerned for the actress (and for her money).

 "No one knows this, but I took Brittany's first photograph for a magazine.
-It was Jane magazine; Brittany was this big," Monjack, indicating that Murphy was on the short side, told a New York Post reporter at the Sundance Film Festival in 2008—a comment that resurfaced after she died via the Los Angeles Times' Ministry of Gossip blog, where the reporter was working in 2009.
+It was Jane magazine; Brittany was this big," Monjack, indicating that Murphy was on the short side, told a New York Post reporter at the Sundance Film Festival in 2008 (a comment that surfaced after she died via the Los Angeles Times' Ministry of Gossip blog, where the reporter was working in 2009).

 Monjack, who was almost eight years older than the actress, said that Murphy was "too young to touch" when he first met her, but "to make a long story short, I was very patient."